wizztjh/vim-open-jasmine-rice/README.md

 Usage
 =====

-Type <Leader>oj in any line in a jasmine spec file.
+Type |<leader>oj in any line in a jasmine spec file.

 oj stands for "open jasmine."